In This Article

 As far as ionic foot baths go, supporters of foot detoxes believe that the water changing color is a sign of toxins (like heavy metals) leaving the body through the feet.
 However, it's true what Moroney says—the water will change color even if you don't put your feet into the bath.

 There has been very little research conducted around foot detoxing, so it's tough to make a be-all, end-all statement about whether or not they work.
-For example, a 2012 study "found no evidence to suggest that ionic foot baths help promote the elimination of toxic elements from the body through the feet, urine, or hair."
+However, a 2012 study "found no evidence to suggest that ionic foot baths help promote the elimination of toxic elements from the body through the feet, urine, or hair."
 The same study also states that the baths are also unlikely to cause any bodily harm, and are therefore safe to try (for most people).

 DIY Foot Detox Recipes